Continuous Patrolling Games

 If a network $Q$ has an Eulerian tour, its randomized periodic extension makes an effective patrolling strategy, because it visits all regular points equally often (once), so the Attacker is indifferent as to where to attack.
 If there is no Eulerian tour (the general case), we can still use this idea, if there is a tour which visits all regular points equally often.
 In Theorem~\ref{thm:opt-tour} and Lemma~\ref{def:tree-patrol}, we will show that there is indeed such a tour which visits all regular points twice (a $2-$cover), with some additional properties.
 This idea is formalized in the following.

-\begin{theorem} Let $S:\left[ 0,L\right] \rightarrow Q$ be a closed unit speed tour that visits every point of $Q$ at $k$ times which are separated by at least $ \alpha $ (mod $L)$.
-Let $\tilde{S}$ be the randomized periodic extension of $ S$ (from Definition \ref{def:CPT}).
+\begin{theorem} Suppose $S:\left[ 0,L\right] \rightarrow Q$ is a closed unit speed tour that visits every point of $Q$ at $k$ times which are separated by at least $ \alpha $ (mod $L)$.
+Suppose $\tilde{S}$ is the randomized periodic extension of $ S$ (from Definition \ref{def:CPT}).
 Then we have